Swedish Culture: Why Swedes Love Queuing

-One of the first things that I learned upon arriving in Sweden is that Swedes love the queuing and number system.
+One of the first things that I learned about Swedish culture is that Swedes love the queuing and number system.
 This means that people can’t just form a line in front of a teller when they walk into a bank.
 Instead, they have to get a ticket from a machine and look for something that resembles a scoreboard to figure out how many people are ahead.
 This system isn’t just at banks.
 It’s at any train station, post office, and doctor’s office, too.

 Unfortunately, my hyperactive New York City personality easily forgot about the queuing system when I was in a rush to receive some medical attention, which led to my first awkward situation in Sweden.